-The Fund Manager has implemented a risk management system for an adequate control of the risks that are relevant for the Fund and its Sub-Funds.
-This risk management system includes the integral risk management framework, based on the COSO framework for integral risk management, risk management policies and procedures that comply with applicable legislation and market standards, and a permanent independent risk management function.

-The risk management framework inter alia includes descriptions of the risk management function, the risk governance (three-lines-of-defence model) of the Fund Manager and the Fund, and the risk management process (identification, measurement, mitigation, monitoring, reporting and evaluation) of the Fund Manager.

-The risk management function is responsible for the implementation and execution of the risk management process and policy and serves as a risk consultant.
+The Fund Manager has implemented an integral risk management framework throughout its organisation in order to adequate monitor and manage the risks related to the Fund and its Sub-Funds.
+The risk management framework is based on the COSO (Committee of Sponsoring Organisations of the Treadway Commission's) framework for integral risk management.
+It contains a permanent risk management function, as well as policies and procedures designed in accordance with European regulations and best market practices.
+The risk management framework describes, amongst others, the roles and responsibilities of the risk management function, the risk governance (the 'three lines-ofdefence' model) and the risk management process to identify, measure, mitigate, monitor, report and evaluate all relevant risks related to the Sub-Funds.
+The risk management function is responsible for the implementation and execution of the risk management process and policies.
 The risk management function is functionally and hierarchically separated from the portfolio management function.

-Given the special liquidity characteristics of the investments, the risk management function designed a specific liquidity (risk) management policy framework applicable to the Sub-Funds (see the section "Liquidity risk management").
+Given the special liquidity characteristics of the investments, the risk management function designed a specific liquidity (risk) management policy framework applicable to the Sub-Funds (see the section "Liquidity management").